aaronkzhou/docker-compose-php/README.md

 # PHP

-By default the setup creates a php5.6 environment, see docker-compose-php-7.yml how to use php7 (pre-release)
+By default the setup creates a php7 environment

 # Test